42 summer activities for kids

 14) Have a family film night

-A night in with the family can be one of life’s simple pleasures if you do a little prep to make it an occasion, like laying a picnic blanket out for the kids and whipping up a few treats.
-See our guide to the ultimate family film night for recipe ideas like popcorn, homemade slushies and the most amazing s’mores dip.
+A night in with the family can be one of life’s simple pleasures if you do a little prep to make it an occasion, such as laying a picnic blanket out for the kids and whipping up a few treats.
+See our guide to the ultimate family film night for recipe ideas including popcorn, homemade slushies and the most amazing s’mores dip.

 15) Play with salt dough